ssmithcp/would-you-rather/README.md

 ### Folder structure
 The source code is organized in a 'rails-like' pattern.
 Actions, components middleware and reducers each have their own folders.
 My preference for organizing the files this way helps prevent a react anti-pattern where the UI is tightly coupled with the action/reducer implementation.
 Having the different aspects of the program handled in their own folder promotes decoupling.

-### Areas to improve
-As of writing this, I know I don't totally understand how promises and callback handling works after dispatching a state change.
-Also, this course doesn't talk about react hooks at all.
-I use a couple hooks in the app but don't know a lot about them.
-I'm looking forward to researching these topics soon!